 Safeguarding children incorporates a number of areas including:

-safety within school, including employment of staff
+* safety within school, including employment of staff

-safety at home
+* safety within the home

-appropriate use of technology, including the internet
+* appropriate use of technology, including use of the internet

-enjoyment of the outdoors and educational visits
+* enjoyment of the outdoors and educational visits

-children identifying risk and risk management
+* children learning their own skills in identifying risk and risk management